15110123/Blazor-Utils-template/README.md

-# Blazor-Utils-template (not done)
+# Blazor-Utils-template
-Start a new Blazor project with Blazor Utils.
+This is the template for creating new Blazor project using LMT Blazor Utils.

+More about my library: https://github.com/15110123/Blazor-Utils